 By Laura Pakis, Certified Professional Dog Trainer and Cynologist,

 Everyone wants a healthy dog.
 So start watching your dog.
-By observing your dog when walking, and noting differences when petting, grooming and feeding your dog, you can hopefully spot concerns and get treatment and advice when necessary.
-In addition, a daily snout to tail examination will ensure you have gone over all parts of your dog.
+By observing your dog when walking and noting differences when petting, grooming, and feeding your dog, you can hopefully spot concerns and get treatment and advice when necessary.
+Besides, a daily snout to tail examination will ensure you have gone over all parts of your dog.

 Why is a daily examination important?

 A daily ‘hands-on’ exam accomplishes several significant things.